 Checks are given to the Designated Staff Person each day.

 The Designated Staff Person records each check in the accounting program.
-Any checks logged as “Miscellaneous” go to the [position title] for appropriate coding.
+Any checks logged as “Miscellaneous” go to the Office Admin/Treasurer for appropriate coding.

-[position title] prepares the bank deposit.
+Office Admin/Treasurer prepares the bank deposit.

-[position title] verifies correct coding and dollar amounts coding and accounting for any check classified as payment for an administrative service will be verified by the General Manager.
+Office Admin/Treasurer verifies correct coding and dollar amounts coding and accounting for any check classified as payment for an administrative service will be verified by the General Manager.

 The Designated Staff Person deposits with bank.